 Change in Employment

-- You must submit a new I-983 to your HIO advisor if there is any change in employment with current employer;
+- Within 10 days, you must submit a new I-983 to your HIO advisor if there is any change in the terms of employment with current employer;

-- You must submit an end of employment evaluation to your HIO advisor once you end any employment
+- Within 10 days, you must submit an end of employment evaluation to your HIO advisor once you end any employment

-- The employer is required to notify the HIO if you end your employment.
+- Within 10 days, the employer is required to notify the HIO if you end your employment.